Black PhD Nurse Scientists

 Duke School of Nursing

-BPNS. has received funding from the Gordon and Betty Moore Foundation through the Betty Irene Moore Fellowship for Nurse Leaders and Innovators to support formative data to inform the program’s development.
+BPNS has received funding from the Gordon and Betty Moore Foundation through the Betty Irene Moore Fellowship for Nurse Leaders and Innovators to support formative data to inform the program’s development.

 Are you a future Black Nurse Scientist?